 AGI leverages its education technology infrastructure and expertise to allow its two universities, Aspen University and United States University, to deliver on the vision of making college affordable again.
 Because we believe higher education should be a catalyst to our students' long-term economic success, we exert financial prudence by offering affordable tuition that is one of the greatest values in higher education.
 AGI's primary focus relative to future growth is to target the high growth nursing profession.
-As of July 31, 2023, 7,115 of 8,591 or 83% of all active students across both universities are degree-seeking nursing students.
-Of the students seeking nursing degrees, 6,765 are RNs studying to earn an advanced degree, including 4,416 at Aspen University and 2,349 at USU.
-In contrast, the remaining 350 nursing students are enrolled in Aspen University's BSN Prelicensure program in the Phoenix, Austin, Tampa and Nashville metros.
-The majority of the year-over-year Aspen University nursing student body decrease is a result of the enrollment stoppage and teach out of the pre-licensure program and the \$4.5 million reduction in marketing spend in the first quarter of fiscal 2024 as compared to the same quarter of fiscal 2023 (see the following student population discussion).
+As of January 31, 2024, 6,302 of 7,649 or 82% of all active students across both universities are degree-seeking nursing students.
+Of the students seeking nursing degrees, 6,164 are RNs studying to earn an advanced degree, including 3,894 at Aspen University and 2,270 at USU.
+In contrast, the remaining 138 nursing students are enrolled in Aspen University's BSN Pre-licensure program in the Phoenix, Austin, Tampa and Nashville metros.
+The majority of the year-over-year Aspen University nursing student body decrease is a result of the enrollment stoppage and teach out of the pre-licensure program and the \$4.9 million planned reduction in marketing spend in the first nine months of Fiscal 2024 as compared to the same period of fiscal 2023 (see the following student population discussion).

-Since 1993, Aspen University has been institutionally accredited by the Distance Education Accrediting Commission ("DEAC"), an accrediting agency recognized by the United States Department of Education (the "DOE"), through January 2024.
+Since 1993, Aspen University has been institutionally accredited by the Distance Education Accrediting Commission ("DEAC"), an accrediting agency recognized by the United States Department of Education (the "DOE"), through January 2025.